hongdartw/dowsing.github.io/README.md

 ## English

 ### Project Introduction
-This project is a front-end interactive web page that allows users to freely input a list of text items and dynamically generate a three-layer semi-circular fan chart based on the number of input items.
-Each fan sector displays corresponding text, creating a concise and visual representation of the list, suitable for dowsing measurements or energy detection scenarios.
+This project is an interactive dowsing chart tool that allows energy practitioners, dowsers, and holistic healers to conduct energy assessments and measurements.
+Users can freely input a list of items to test (body parts, emotions, remedies, etc.) and use pendulum dowsing techniques with this visual chart.
+The three-layer semi-circular design offers comprehensive measurement capabilities with evaluation scales and numerical values.

 ### Features
-- Free input of multiple text items, one item per line.
+- Customizable testing items: Add any items you wish to test with your pendulum, one item per line.
-- Three-layer concentric semi-circle structure:
+- Professional three-layer dowsing structure:
-  - Outer layer: Displays user-input items, automatically divided based on the number of items.
+  - Outer layer: Displays your custom testing items, dynamically adjusted based on quantity.
-  - Middle layer: Fixed display of five evaluation levels (Critical, Poor, Fair, Good, Excellent).
+  - Middle layer: Five-level assessment scale (Critical, Poor, Fair, Good, Excellent).
-  - Inner layer: Displays numerical range (-10 to +10).
+  - Inner layer: Precise numerical measurement range (-10 to +10).
-- Each fan sector displays corresponding text, with text layout conforming to the fan shape.
-- Automatic font size adjustment based on text length to ensure readability.
-- Button for real-time chart updates.
+- Optimized text display with automatic sizing for perfect readability.
+- Local storage functionality saves your custom items between sessions.
+- Clean, distraction-free interface designed for focused dowsing practice.
-- Pure front-end implementation, no dependency on external libraries.
+- Pure front-end implementation works offline after initial loading.
-- Apple-style clean and aesthetic design, supporting responsive layout.
+- Modern, responsive design works on desktop and mobile devices.

 ### Usage Instructions
-1. Enter multiple lines of text in the input box, with each line representing one item.
+1. Enter the items you wish to test (organs, emotions, remedies, etc.) in the input box.
-2. Click the "Update Chart" button, and the three-layer semi-circular fan chart will be displayed in the center of the screen.
-3. You can modify the text and update the chart at any time.
-4. A set of example items (body parts, emotional states, etc.) is included by default.
+2. Click the "Redraw" button to update the chart.
+3. Hold your pendulum over the center point of the chart.
+4. Ask your question and observe the pendulum's movement toward specific sectors.
+5. Read the corresponding evaluation level and numerical value along with your item.
+6. Your items will be automatically saved for your next session.

 ### Technical Details
-- Uses SVG to draw the three-layer concentric semi-circular fan chart.
+- SVG-based rendering ensures crisp graphics at any screen size.
+- LocalStorage API preserves your custom testing items between sessions.
-- JavaScript dynamically calculates the angle of each fan sector and renders it.
+- JavaScript dynamically calculates and renders the chart components.
-- Text is arranged radially to ensure readability.
+- Radial text arrangement ensures optimal readability from all angles.
-- CSS implements modern UI design, including gradient buttons and shadow effects.
+- Modern CSS design with gradient effects and responsive layout.
-- Responsive design, adapting to different screen sizes.

 ### Future Improvements
-- Support for diverse or customizable fan sector colors.
-- Add mouse interaction tooltips.
-- Provide fan sector click events and selection effects.
-- Add pointer animation effects.
-- Provide save/export chart functionality.
+- Multiple chart presets for different dowsing purposes.
+- Print/export functionality for saving and sharing results.
+- Animation effects to visualize pendulum movement patterns.
+- Guided dowsing sessions with integrated timers.
+- Additional measurement scales and evaluation methods.

 ---